-In the hot and humid coastal towns, you will see tourists relaxing at the beach bars in flip flops, tank tops, and shorts, or even bathing suits from their day on the beach.
+In the hot and humid coastal towns, tourists relax at the beach bars in flip-flops, tank tops, shorts, or even bathing suits from their day on Costa Rica's beautiful beaches.

-In San Jose and most of the Central Valley, it gets a lot colder at night, so you will want to put on more clothes.
-Plus the atmosphere of the bar and clubs are more sophisticated, lending to more formal attire than flip flops and bathing suits.
+Plus, the atmosphere of the bar and clubs is more sophisticated, leading to more formal clothes than flip flops and bathing suits.

-To fit in with the locals in any town, you will want to dress a lot sharper with a nice top or dress, nice jeans or skirt, and shoes or high heels.
+To fit in with the party scene in any town, you'll want to dress sharper with a nice top or dress, jeans or a skirt, and shoes or high heels.

-Some clubs require a dress code: usually no hats, no shorts, no tank tops (for men), no pants with holes, and/or no tennis shoes.
-This is mainly in San Jose where you will find the majority of the upscale bars and clubs.
+Some clubs have a dress code: usually no hats, no shorts, no tank tops (for men), no pants with holes, and no tennis shoes.
+This is mainly in San Jose, where you will find the most upscale bars and clubs.

 Costa Ricans mainly go out with groups of friends.
-The exception is ladies night when a large majority of people go out on their own.
+The exception is ladies' night, when many people go out independently.
 The other exception is when Ticos go out with their families to Fiestas Patronales.

-Costa Ricans dress in their cowboy best and go to these festivals with their families where they enjoy a tope (horse parade) during the day, and toros (Costa Rica's bull-friendly version of bull fighting), delicious food, games, rides, and a variety of lively Latino music and dancing during the night.
+Costa Ricans dress in their cowboy best and go to these festivals with their families, where they enjoy a tope (horse parade) during the day and toros (Costa Rica's bull-friendly version of bullfighting), great food, cold beer, games, rides, and a variety of live music (particularly Latin music) and dancing at night.

 Club vs. Nightclub

 Everyone dances!
-You are welcome on the dance floor to try and learn the steps of salsa or merengue, but if you want to show up prepared, take some dance lessons while you are in town.
+You're welcome on the dance floor to try and learn the steps of salsa or merengue, but if you want to show up prepared, take some dance lessons while you're in town.

 Karaoke is also wildly popular.
-In all towns, you can find fun karaoke bars with amateurs or make your way to San Jose to find serious karaoke clubs with professional singers belting out the English and Spanish hits.
+You can find fun bars with a karaoke sound system in all towns, or go to San Jose to find serious karaoke clubs with professional singers belting out English and Spanish hits.

 Costa Rican Women

-Most Costa Rican women are extremely affectionate.
-If a girl is interested, she will approach you and let her intentions be known.
+Most Costa Rican women are incredibly affectionate.
+If a girl is interested, she'll approach you and let her intentions be known.

-The culture in Costa Rica is a lot more affectionate than that of the United States, and beware that flirting is not a green light for serious physical contact.
-The Costa Rican woman will be absolutely clear about what she wants from a man.
+Costa Rica's culture is much more affectionate than the United States.
+Beware, flirting is not a green light for serious physical contact.
+The Costa Rican woman will be clear about what she wants from a man.

 Cheating is common in Costa Rica – among men and women.